gregorias/coop.nvim/README.md

 --- Cancels the task.
 ---
 --- The cancelled task will throw `error("cancelled")` in its yield.
+--- If you intercept cancellation, you need to unset the `cancelled` flag with
+--- with Task:unset_cancelled.
 ---
 --- `cancel` resumes the task.
 It’s like sending a cancellation signal that the task needs to
 --- handle.